glouppe/info8006-introduction-to-ai/lecture1.md

 - A *rational agent* acts so as to achieve the best (expected) outcome.
     - Correct logical inference is just one of several possible mechanisms for achieving this goal.
+    - Perfect rationality cannot be achieved due to computational limitations!
-    - The amount of reasoning is adjusted according to available resources and importance of the result.
+      The amount of reasoning is adjusted according to available resources and importance of the result.
     - The brain is good at making rational decisions but not perfect either.
 - Rationality only concerns *what* decisions are made (not the thought process behind them, human-like or not).
 - Goals are expressed in terms of the *utility* of outcomes.
 Being rational means maximizing expected utility.